 Many new growers struggle with the dilemma when they should flip their plants from veg to flower.
 Unfortunately, there is no concrete answer to this, but instead depends on a variety of different factors.
 Want to know when the perfect time to flip is for your garden?
 Become an expert & learn it here!

 Some say that the key to life is divine timing – but I won’t claim to know the answer for life.
-As for growing marijuana, it’s one of the most important factors.
+As for growing cannabis, it’s one of the most important factors.

 It’s essential to know when: when to be light, when to be dark, when to water, harvest and of course, when to flip from veg to flower.
 It is extremely common for new growers to wonder when it is time to induce the flowering stage for their cannabis plants, and most of the information available is vague.